ENG517/Procedure/reddicke/p-process-lca-create.md

 2. Determine the Experience Requirements
    * (a): Input the years of experience required by both the employer and the O-Net job description.
    * (b): If the numbers are equal then input a 0.
    * (c): If the number of years required by the employer are higher than the years required by O-Net, you will input a number according to the numerical difference between the two.

      **Example**: If the employer requires 3 years and O-Net requires 1, then you would add 2 to the Wage Level Result Column.

        **NOTE**: You would input a 0 if the number of years O-Net required was higher than the years required by the employer.

 3. Determine the Educational Requirements
     * (a): Input the degree required by both the employer and the O-Net job description.
-       * (b): If the degrees are equal then in put a 0 (I.e. a Bachelors degree required for both employer and O-Net standards).
+    * (b): If the degrees are equal then input a 0 (I.e. a Bachelors degree required for both employer and O-Net standards).
     * (c): If the degree required by the employer is higher than the degree required by O-Net, you will input a number according to the difference between the two.

         **Example**: If the employer requires a Masters degree and O-Net requires a Bachelors degree, then you would add 1 to the Wage Level Result Column.

        **NOTE**: You would input a 0 if the degree required by O-Net was higher than the years required by the employer.

 4. Determine the Special Skills Requirements
    * (a):  Carefully review the employers job description and the O-Net job description for the client.
    * (b): If there are any technical or specialized soft skills required by the employers job description that is not on the O-Net job description then add a 1 in the Wage Level Result column.

-      **NOTE**: The number you to the Wage Result Column add should never be above 1 for this section.
+      **NOTE**: The number you input into the Wage Result Column should never be above 1 for this section.

 5. Determine the Supervisory Duties Requirements
    * (a):  Carefully review the employers job description and the O-Net job description for the client.
    * (b): If the number of employees that are overseen by the proposed client detailed on the employers job description is above the number of employees defined in the O-Net job description then add a 1 in the Wage Level Result column.

+      **NOTE**: The number you input into the Wage Result Column should never be above 1 for this section.

-      **NOTE: If the position already mentions the title pertaining to a manager then do not add a number and simply input a 0.
+      **NOTE**: If the positions title already includes the word "manager" then do not add a number and simply input a 0.
 This is due to the expectation that managers will be inherently overseeing employees.

 6. Calculating Sum of the Wage Level Result Column
    * (a): Add the numbers in the Wage Level Result Column together.
-   * (b): Refer back to your wage level range obtained in the previous step to determine correct prevailing wage.
+   * (b): Refer back to your wage level range obtained in the previous step and select the corresponding wage level to determine correct prevailing wage.
    * (b): Prepare to use this wage level information in the formal Labor Condition Application steps below.